AdriCQ/ecommerce_laravel_blade/README.md

 # Ecommerce
-Ecommerce with Laravel 8 EloquentORM and Blade templates
+Ecommerce with Laravel 8 EloquentORM, Vuejs, Quasar and Blade

 # Installation